 Can you sponsor my existing speed puzzling contest?
 Yes!
 Contact me for details at SpeedPuzzling@gmail.com with the subject Contest Sponsor Request.

 Can I host a contest?
 Yes, please!
 We can help you set it up!
 Contact me for details at SpeedPuzzling@gmail.com with the subject Contest Host.

 Can you bring a contest to me?
 Possibly--we may already be planning one (see here).
 Contact me for logistics/details at SpeedPuzzling@gmail.com with the subject Contest Request.

 What's a Groupie?
 A Groupie is someone who has subscribed to an annual membership.
 They automatically receive 1-4 puzzles per month and compete in the corresponding speed puzzling contest.
 See here for more info.

 What kinds of puzzles are used for speed puzzling?
 First of all, I test every puzzle before selecting it as a contest puzzle.
 I'm ensuring it has high quality, has a good fit and minimal glare, and can be assembled in a reasonable amount of time (so it can be finished within the contest's time limits).
-Secondly, I use a wide variety of puzzles--from 31 different brands (and counting), mixing in gradients, collages, art pieces, beautiful scenes, original commissioned works, etc. Most of our contest puzzles are cardboard, but we host 2 events per year using wooden puzzles.
-I have posted pictures (ranked by speed) of all of our previous Solo puzzles here, Pair puzzles here, and Quad puzzles here.
+Secondly, I use a wide variety of puzzles--from 37 different brands (and counting), mixing in gradients, collages, art pieces, beautiful scenes, original commissioned works, etc. Most of our contest puzzles are cardboard, but we host 2 events per year using wooden puzzles.
+I have posted pictures (ranked by speed) of many of our previous Solo puzzles here, Pair puzzles here, and Quad puzzles here.